Why Do Cats Paw Around Their Water Bowl

 It could be caused by the whisker’s discomfort

-Now imagine a cat with a narrow water dish; there would be what we call “whiskers stress” due to the pressure being exerted on it, through squeezing the vibrissae together or pushing back.
-Your Cat would then be found pawing around and inside their water bowl in an attempt to scoop up water.
+Now imagine a cat with a narrow water dish; there would be what we call “whiskers stress” due to the pressure being exerted on it through squeezing the vibrissae together or pushing back.
+Your cat would then be found pawing around and inside their water bowl in an attempt to scoop up water.
 The bowl being too small is not good enough for them to stick their whiskers into it.

 Call it a compulsive behavior

 This is known to be exhibited by humans.
-However, cats are also known for engaging in exaggerated and repetitive odd behaviors that seem purposeless.
+However, cats are also known for engaging in exaggerated and repetitive, odd behaviors that seem purposeless.
 Veterinarians have already made this an open awareness.
-So Obsessive-compulsive disorder (OCD) can be put into display whenever you see your Cat scratching the sides of their litter box as well as the water bowl in question.
+So Obsessive-compulsive disorder (OCD) can be put on display whenever you see your Cat scratching the sides of their litter box as well as the water bowl in question.
 Sometimes, for them to show their dislike for things, they would bury them.

 So, now that you’re aware that it is nothing but a sign of OCD, you should find no reason to fret or worry too much whenever they make compulsive pacing or repetitive vocalizations.